Brookies – yes, they’re a thing.

 - Melt the chocolate and butter in a saucepan until smooth and combined.
 Set aside to cool.

-- In a stand mixer, whisk the eggs with both the sugars and vanilla until you achieve ribbon consistency.
+- In a stand mixer, whisk the eggs with both the sugars and vanilla until you achieve a ribbon-like consistency.

-- Add the flour, cocoa powder, baking powder, salt and water to the cooled chocolate mixture.
+- Add the flour, cocoa powder, baking powder, table salt and water to the cooled chocolate mixture.

 - Add the chocolate mixture to the egg mixture and, using a spatula, fold together until combined.

-- On a baking sheet lined with greaseproof paper, spoon out the mixture and roll into small balls.
-Bake for 8–10 min, or until the tops have risen and are firm to the touch.
+- On a baking tray lined with greaseproof paper, spoon out the mixture and roll into small balls.
+Bake for 8–10 minutes, or until the tops have risen and are firm to the touch.

-- Sprinkle with sea salt and serve warm with milk.
+- Sprinkle with sea salt and, ideally, serve warm with milk.

 For more recipes like this, like Foodie on Facebook